-Filing requirement for taxpayers with losses -
+Filing requirement for taxpayers with losses.
+If you

-Note that if you incurred or took losses (including passive losses and net operating losses) you must file a Montana tax return to track the sourcing of the losses and to use those losses in calculating your tax liability.
+incurred or reported losses (including passive losses and net operating losses), you must file a Montana tax return to track the sourcing of the losses and to use those losses in calculating your tax liability.
 Unreported losses may lead to the disallowance of their use in future years.

-Nonresident Military Service Members and Spouses
+Nonresident Military Servicemembers and Spouses

-In general, if you are a military service member, or the spouse of a military service member, located in Montana solely in compliance with military orders, you do not acquire residency status in Montana.
+In general, if you are a military service member, or the spouse of a military service member, and are located in Montana solely in compliance with military orders, you do not acquire residency status in Montana.

-Nonresident Active Duty Service Members: Under the Service Members Civil Relief Act, if you are a service member located in Montana solely in compliance with military orders, you retain residency in the state you were a resident before moving to Montana.
+Under the Servicemembers Civil Relief Act, if you are a service member located in Montana solely in compliance with military orders, you retain residency in the state you were a resident of before moving to Montana.
 Your military compensation is not Montana source income.

-Spouse of Active Duty Service Member: You qualify for relief under the Military Spouse Residency Relief Act, if:
+Spouse of Active Duty Servicemember

+You qualify for relief under the Military Spouse Residency Relief Act if:

-- You are the spouse of a nonresident military serviceperson; and - You are in Montana solely to be with your military spouse who is serving in compliance with military orders; and - Both spouses are residents of the same state.
+- You are the spouse of a nonresident military servicemember; and - You are in Montana solely to be with your military spouse who is serving in compliance with military orders; and - Both spouses are residents of the same state.

-If you meet all three of these conditions, you keep the residency status in the state you were a resident prior to moving to Montana, and your compensation for personal services earned in Montana cannot be sourced to Montana, but remains taxable in your state of residency.
+If you meet all three of these conditions, your compensation for personal services earned in Montana cannot be sourced to Montana, but remains taxable in your state of residency.

-If you or your spouse have Montana source income, such as rental income from a real property located in Montana, you must file as nonresidents.
+If you or your spouse have Montana source income, such as rental income from real property located in Montana, you must file as nonresidents.
 You must exempt the military compensation on the Montana Subtractions Schedule, line 13, if you included this compensation in your Federal Adjusted Gross Income.

-The compensation for services rendered in Montana and received by the nonresident non-military spouse are not Montana source income and are not included on your Nonresident /Part-Year Resident Ratio Schedule, line 1.
+The compensation for services rendered in Montana and received by the nonresident non-military spouse are not Montana source income and are not included on your Nonresident/Part-Year Resident Ratio Schedule, line 1.